 Women are much more likely to develop carpal tunnel syndrome than men.
 This is partially attributable to the fact that physiologically, women’s wrists are smaller than men’s.
 Therefore, there is less room within the anatomy of a wrist for the median nerve to pass through.
 Inflammation in that area can cause compression.

 Carpal tunnel syndrome can make it impossible and dangerous to work.
 Continuation of the repetitive motion that caused carpal tunnel syndrome can do further damage to nerves, hands, and wrists.
 If you have been diagnosed with carpal tunnel syndrome and are unable to work, talk to an experienced Social Security Disability lawyer to learn about your options for seeking disability benefits.

-At the Law Offices of Judith S. Leland, we offer a free consultation where we can talk to you about your specific legal options.
+At Leland Law in Whittier, we offer a free consultation where we can talk to you about your specific legal options.
 If you are suffering due to carpal tunnel syndrome or another work-related repetitive stress injury, please contact us.

 Working With a Lawyer to Seek SSD/SSI Benefits for Carpal Tunnel Syndrome

 People with carpal tunnel and other repetitive stress injuries often have trouble getting the Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits they deserve.
 Working with an Ontario carpal tunnel syndrome attorney can provide a legal edge, gathering the information necessary to demonstrate how an individual’s ability to work is being affected by the condition.

 Attorney Judith S. Leland is a former SSI Judge who understands what disability examiners are looking for when reviewing a disability application.
 Our law firm will assist you in obtaining all of the proper medical documentation needed to provide a convincing picture of your disability.